EricMTodd/simpliscript/README.md

 # TODO

 - Implement localStorage for notes []
   a.
-Notes are saved in localStorage []
+Notes are saved in localStorage [X]
   b.
-History of notes can be toggled []
+History of notes can be toggled [X]
   c.
-All notes can be destroyed []
+All notes can be destroyed [X]
-  d. individual notes can be destroyed []
 - Implement basic user hub (complete index) []
 - Implement script creation using localStorage []
 - Implement a talking points resource []